 Home Remedies To Treat Spider Bites

 In most cases, home-based remedies are enough for treatment.
 But it depends on the type of spider and severity of your symptoms.
 Get immediate medical help if you have been bitten by a brown recluse, hobo spider, black widow, tarantula, and Brazilian wandering spider.
-Here are a few remedies you can use to treat painful spider bites.
+Here are a

 The first thing you need to do is apply an ice pack to the bite.
 Ice is an excellent remedy to reduce inflammation and soreness.
 It cools down the wound and gives you instant relief.

 - Wrap a few ice cubes in a cloth and place it directly on the wound.
 Do not keep ice on your skin for more than 15 minutes at a stretch.
 Make sure to apply ice on the skin using a cloth.
 Do not place ice directly on the skin.

 Salt is an age-old remedy to get rid of spider venom.
 Researchers claim salt water is a more powerful cleansing solution than plain soap and water.1 Its antiseptic property can help treat spider bites.

 - Add salt to water and dip a piece of cloth in it.
 Cover the bitten area with the salt soaked cloth for a few hours.

 3. Baking Soda

 Baking soda is a great remedy to stop itching from a spider bite.
 Also, experts claim baking soda helps to neutralize the venom as well as reduce pain and stinging associated with the bite.2

 - One way is to mix equal parts of salt and baking soda with water to form a paste.
 Apply it on the bitten area.
 Wash it off after 5 minutes.
 You could repeat this a few times a day to give you relief from pain and itching.3